idia640/presentations/week02/PITCHME.md

 Note:

-But its subjective and political.
+Science is subjective and political.
 Paradigms are backed by those with prominent reputations or within the majority.
 We will look at this sort of influence later in the semester.

 ---